I arrived in Montanita on a Saturday afternoon, the busiest day of the week, in the little surf and hippie hangout on Ecuador's Pacific coast.

 Sampling the Street Food

 While there are plenty of restaurants in Montanita, none featured food that really stood out to me.
-Instead, I became a fan of the street food.
+Instead, I became a fan of street food.

 There are the regular vendors, mostly Ecuadorian though I met some Colombians from Cali selling Colombian-style empanadas.